What Pyramid Head Represents in Silent Hill 2: Trauma, Guilt, and Punishment

 From a Freudian psychoanalytical perspective, Pyramid Head functions as a manifestation of James’s repressed guilt and the death drive (Thanatos).
 The death drive represents a psychological urge toward self-destruction, which Pyramid Head embodies through his relentless pursuit of James and the torment he inflicts.

 Freud also posited the concept of the "return of the repressed," where unconscious, repressed emotions surface in disturbing or distorted forms.
 In this light, Pyramid Head is the return of James’s repressed guilt over his wife’s death.
 James initially does not acknowledge the reality of his actions, living in a state of denial.
 Pyramid Head's presence is a constant reminder that James must face the truth he is trying to suppress.
-His violent behavior can be viewed as a reflection of James's subconscious belief that he deserves punishment for what he has done.
+His violent behaviour can be viewed as a reflection of James's subconscious belief that he deserves punishment for what he has done.

 Sexual Repression and Pyramid Head’s Role in James’s Psychosexual Conflict